epsi-rns/candyclone-inkscape/README.md

 * Background: Inverted version of default, using background

-Each four kind of master slides implemented with 19 google colors,
-+ 1 gradient
+Each four kind of master slides implemented with 19 google colors + 1 gradient slide.
 Resulting total of 100 master slides.

 -- -- --